FastEval/FastEval/README.md

 ### Evaluation

-⚠️ Running `evaluate.py` currently executes untrusted code from models with remote code and when using the EvalPlus benchmark.
+⚠️ Running `evaluate.py` currently executes untrusted code (from models with remote code, LLM generated code when using HumanEval+).
 There is currently no sandbox, so make sure to only execute the code in a reasonable isolated environment.

 Call the `evaluate.py` script in the following way:
 ```